GeoSoftII2020-21/GeoSoftII_Projekt/README.md

 \
 <a name="overview"><h3>Overview</h3></a>
 The goal of this project is to implement a backend that can process Copernicus Sentinel and SST data using pangeo-packages (primarily xarray and dask).
-All Code of the used Microservices can be found here: [GeoSoftII2020-21 Github](https://github.com/GeoSoftII2020-21)
+All code of the used microservices can be found here: [GeoSoftII2020-21 Github](https://github.com/GeoSoftII2020-21)

 \
 <a name="install"><h3>Installation</h3></a>
 1. Download [docker-compose.yml](https://github.com/GeoSoftII2020-21/GeoSoftII_Projekt/blob/main/docker-compose.yml)
-2. Configure your composefile by editing the  `database` item:
+2. Configure your compose file by editing the  `database` item:
 	- Enter your username and password for accessing Copernicus Open Acess Hub to download Sentinel2 data
 	- select datasets and their time periods to download
 	-  further information can be seen in the  [GeoSoftII_DataServer](https://github.com/GeoSoftII2020-21/GeoSoftII_DataServer#functionalities) GitHub repository